johnsonlee/r8/doc/keepanno-guide.template.md

 ## [Annotating APIs](apis)

-If your code is being shrunk before release as a library, or if you have an API surface that is used via dynamic loading at runtime, then you need to keep the API surface.
+If your code is being shrunk before release as a library, then you need to keep the API surface.
 For that you should use the `@KeepForApi` annotation.

 [[[INCLUDE DOC:ApiClass]]]